DulsaraDhanuka/chessGPT/README.md

 # chessGPT
 Chess engine written using the Transformer (Decoder only) architecture

-Implement the paper in this video https://www.youtube.com/watch?v=gMUo_kUxPMg
+TODO: Implement the paper in this video https://www.youtube.com/watch?v=gMUo_kUxPMg